zepgram/magento2-fast-vm/Readme.md

 ### Path
 * <b>root directory:</b> mount the entire project.
 * <b>app directory:</b> mount only app directory.
-Generated files are not shared between machines, which ensure great performance.
+Ensure great performance by not sharing generated files between machines.

 ### Rsync - new (v1.2.0)
 Only usefull on path set to ``root``<br>